donhenton/react-restaurant/README.md

 ###NPM Issues
 Errors with the gulp bundler due to mappings for debug mode may be due to npm library issues.
-They might be fixed by blowing off the node_module folder and updating browserify
+They might be fixed by blowing off the node_module folder and updating browserify.
+Also, 'react' may need to be added to the bundle transform list to deal with a syntax error concerning bad token.